Quantum-Accelerators/quacc/docs/start/demo.md

 Then open the URL printed in the terminal (usually http://localhost:48008) and run a sample workflow below!

+!!!
+Hint

+    Don't want to use Covalent?
+No problem!
+Quacc supports a [variety of workflow managers](../user/wflow_overview.md) (or none at all!).

 ## Demo Workflow 1: A Simple One

 This demo workflow will relax a bulk Cu structure using the EMT calculator.